 French postal service La Poste

-provides anciliary services like banking and insurance, the primary function of the French Post Office remains to distribute mail.
+While La Poste provides anciliary services like banking and insurance, the primary function of the French postal service remains to distribute mail.
 Letters for destinations within France usually arrive the next day provided they are posted by the cut-off time posted on the mailbox.

 In many larger post offices – less likely in small village ones – you will find automatic stamp machines, telephone booths, pre-stamped envelopes and photocopiers.